rtkonfor/nodejs-app/README.md

 #  Deploying a Node.js app on AWS
-   the task is to automate the nodejs application deployment in AWS environment using Cloudformation and Codebuild. you may use ECS/EC2 Cluster, Codebuild, ECR, Cloudformation, ALB, EC2, Cloudwatch and other services.
+   the task is automate the nodejs application deployment in AWS environment using Cloudformation and Codebuild. you may use ECS/EC2 Cluster, Codebuild, ECR, Cloudformation, ALB, EC2, Cloudwatch and other services.

    1. Deploy Nodjs in your local machine.